bachm44/Predict-Code-Changes/README.md

     *<b> Util</b>: Contains some util methods.

 # How to run
 Open `Predict-Code-Change` as project in Pycharm or any other python IDE.
+People interested in testing the tool should directly jump to [Experimentation](#exp) section.
+All the data need for running the experiments are already uploaded.
+If you want to run them on your own mined dataset, complete the following two sections first.
 ## Mining
 * Run the `Complete Mining Process.py` file to start mining.
 * Set the project name, make sure Gerrit class has corresponding Gerrit server address for this project.